Garima16/experiments-with-GAN/README.md

-# experiments-with-GAN on MNIST dataset
+# Experiments with GAN using MNIST dataset